cmoffroad/osm-guidelines/WORFLOWS.md

 # Workflows

-A set of decision-tree workflow guidelines OSM tags.
+A set of decision-tree workflow guidelines for choosing appropriate OSM tags.

 ## Minor Road Classification: